nammenam/neuromorphics/paper/thesis.typ

 #v(2em)
 == The Birth of Neuromorphic Computing

 #serif-text()[ While the artificial intelligence community was struggling through the AI Winter, debating the merits of symbolic logic versus connectionism, a parallel revolution was brewing in the field of hardware physics.
-In the late 1980s at Caltech, physicist and engineer Carver Mead—already a legend for pioneering VLSI (Very Large Scale Integration) chip design—began to question the fundamental trajectory of digital computing.
+In the late 1980s at Caltech, physicist and engineer Carver Mead---already a legend for pioneering VLSI (Very Large Scale Integration) chip design---began to question the fundamental trajectory of digital computing.

 Mead observed that while digital computers were becoming exponentially faster (following Moore's Law), they were also becoming exponentially less efficient in terms of energy per operation.
-He realized that the prevailing method of building computers—using transistors as rigid, high-power "on/off" switches to perform boolean logic—was incredibly wasteful compared to the biological brains they were trying to emulate.
+He realized that the prevailing method of building computers---using transistors as rigid, high-power "on/off" switches to perform boolean logic---was incredibly wasteful compared to the biological brains they were trying to emulate.

 In 1990, Mead published his seminal paper, Neuromorphic Electronic Systems, coining the term "neuromorphic" (combining neuro for nerve and morph for form).
 His thesis was radical: rather than writing software to simulate the equations of a neuron on a digital computer, we should build physical hardware that relies on the same laws of physics as the biological nervous system. ]